Shadkoech/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chgrp school hello -> changes the group owner to school from hello chown -hR vincent:staff . -> Chnages owner to vincent and group owner to staff chown -h vincent:staff -hello -> Chnage the owner and group owner of hello to vincent and staff
+chgrp school hello -> changes the group owner to school from hello chown -hR vincent:staff . -> Chnages owner to vincent and group owner to staff chown -h vincent:staff -hello -> Chnage the owner and group owner of hello to vincent and staff chown --from=guillaume betty hello - >  changes the owner of the file hello to betty only if it is owned by the user guillaume